 “As for God, his way is perfect; the word of the LORD is flawless” (2 Sam.
 22:31).
 “And the heavens proclaim his righteousness, for God himself is judge” (Ps.
 50:6).

-The Lord God is a loving, righteous, sovereign God who is on His throne overseeing all of His creation.
+The Lord God is loving, righteous, and sovereign.
+God is on His throne overseeing all of His creation.
 His ways, will, and word are perfect.
 And, God’s ways and understanding are far above ours.
 “For my thoughts are not your thoughts, neither are your ways my ways, declares the LORD.
 As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isa.
 55:8-9).

 God, in His omnipotence, spoke into existence all of creation, including man.
-And, He knew before He created mankind, what opportunities that every person across the span of time and circumference of the earth would have to receive forgiveness and salvation.
-And He took care of it.
-He didn’t leave a single soul out because He is “not wanting anyone to perish, but everyone to come to repentance” (2 Pet.
+And, He knew before He created mankind, what opportunities every person across the span of time and circumference of the earth would have to receive forgiveness and salvation.
+And He took care of it!
+He didn’t leave a soul who could be missed, because He is “not wanting anyone to perish, but everyone to come to repentance” (2 Pet.
 3:9).

 If that is true, that God doesn’t want anyone to perish, it means He would have to ensure there was opportunity for everyone, regardless of century, circumstance, or country; to learn of Him and call upon Him for forgiveness and salvation.